Botanical: Sambucus nigra

 - Autoimmune diseases, such as lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), multiple sclerosis (MS), or other conditions: Elderberry might cause the immune system to become more active, which could increase the symptoms of autoimmune diseases.
 If you have one of these conditions, it’s best to avoid using Elderberry.

 - Raw or unripe elderberries contain toxic compounds known as cyanogenic glycosides and must be cooked sufficiently to avoid risk of cyanide toxicity.
-Elderberry leaves and stems also contain these compounds and should not be ingested at all.
+Elder leaves and stems also contain these compounds and should not be ingested at all.
 Consuming elder bark, leaves and raw elderberries have caused poisoning and hospitalization.

 John Evelyn, writing in praise of the Elder, says: